twitter/scala_school/searchbird/README.md

 # Project Searchbird

-*Deprecated content*: this lesson no longer works due to missing dependencies.
+*Deprecated content*: this lesson depended on a Ruby library that is no longer in use at Twitter and has been unpublished.
+Because of the missing dependency this lesson no longer works.

 Welcome to your searchbird project!
 To make sure things are working properly, you may want to: